-Chronic pain is a problem that affects millions of people every day and it can be devastating, affecting the quality of life of those afflicted.
-But it doesn't have to be this way.
-There are a number of ways that chronic pain can be managed with a minimum amount of disruption to daily life.
-Below are listed the various types of chronic pain and the various ailments associated with them.
+Chronic pain affects millions of people every day and can be devastating to one’s quality of life.
+However, having chronic pain does not have to be debilitating.
+There are a number of ways to manage chronic pain with minimal disruption to daily life.
+Below are various types of chronic pain syndromes and the ailments that are associated with them.

 What Is Pain?

-Pain refers to an unpleasant sensation that occurs in response to stimuli, usually an injury or illness.
-Most pain is acute, meaning it lasts for a short period of time, with a definitive cause and once the underlying problem is resolved, the pain will subside shortly thereafter.
-Pain can also be chronic, lasting for a long period of time, sometimes having no definitive cause, which can make treatment difficult.
+Pain is an unpleasant sensation that occurs in response to stimuli, usually an injury or illness.
+Most pain is acute, meaning that it lasts for a short period of time and has a definitive cause.
+Once the underlying problem is resolved, the pain will subside shortly thereafter.
+Some pain can be chronic, with symptoms that last for a long period of time and develop without a definitive cause, which makes treatment difficult.

-This type of pain occurs when specific pain receptors are stimulated.
-These receptors are responsible for sensing chemicals that are released from damaged cells, temperature, stretching and vibration.
-There are two types of nociceptive pain: somatic and visceral.
+Nociceptive Pain: This type of pain occurs when specific pain receptors are stimulated as a result of potential or actual tissue damage.
+These receptors detect chemicals that are released from damaged cells or as a result of temperature changes, stretching or vibration.
+Additionally, there are two types of nociceptive pain: somatic and visceral.

 - Back pain